-On July 2nd 2004, UNESCO put Varberg Radio at Grimeton (SAQ) on the World Heritage List, declaring:
+On July 2nd 2004, UNESCO put Varberg Radio at Grimeton radio (SAQ) on the World Heritage List, declaring:

-The Varberg Radio Station at Grimeton in southern Sweden (built in 1922-1924) is an exceptionally well preserved monument to early wireless transatlantic communication.
+The Varberg Radio Station Online at Grimeton radio in southern Sweden (built in 1922-1924) is an exceptionally well preserved monument to early wireless transatlantic communication.
 It consists of the transmitter equipment, including the aerial system of six 127-m high steel towers.
 Though no longer in regular use, the equipment has been maintained in operating condition.The 109.9-ha site comprises buildings housing the original Alexanderson transmitter, including the towers with their antennas, shortwave transmitters with their antennas, and a residential area with staff housing.
 The architect Carl Akerblad designed the main buildings in the neoclassical style and the structural engineer Henrik Kreuger was responsible for the antenna towers, the tallest built structures in Sweden at that time.
 The site is an outstanding example of the development of telecommunications and is the only surviving example of a major transmitting station based on preelectronic technology.